Nobel Laureate Richard Smalley Dead at 62

-Richard E. Smalley, a giant in the field of nanotechnology who was recognized by numerous awards, including the 1996 Nobel Prize in Chemistry for the discovery of fullerenes, died on Oct.
+Richard E. Smalley, a giant in the field of nanotechnology who shared in the 1996 Nobel Prize in Chemistry for the discovery of fullerenes, died on Oct.
 28 after a seven-year battle with leukemia.
 He was 62.

-Smalley was a professor of chemistry and of physics at Rice University and founding director of the universitys Center for Nanoscale Science & Technology.
+Smalley spent most of his career at Rice University, where he was a professor of chemistry and of physics and founding director of the Center for Nanoscale Science & Technology.

-He shared the Nobel Prize with fellow Rice chemist Robert F. Curl Jr. and British chemist Sir Harold W. Kroto for their discovery of buckminsterfullerene (buckyball), a new form of carbon.
-The discovery of this 60-carbon molecule inaugurated a new realm of research that led to the discovery, in a different lab, of carbon nanotubes—tubular fullerenes that became the focus of Smalleys research efforts.
+He shared the Nobel Prize with fellow Rice chemist Robert F. Curl Jr. and British chemist Sir Harold W. Kroto for their 1985 discovery of buckminsterfullerene (buckyball), a new form of carbon.
+The finding of this 60-carbon cage molecule opened a new field of research that led to the discovery, elsewhere, of carbon nanotubes-tubular fullerenes that soon became the focus of Smalley's research.
+Over the years, he and his coworkers developed improved methods for making high-quality single-walled nanotubes, which are highly desired for many applications.

 Smalley considered nanotubes to be a wondrous material that could help humanity achieve some of its most challenging goals, such as the quest for clean, inexpensive energy.
-In 2000, he helped found Carbon Nanotechnologies Inc. to commercialize his nanotube discoveries for the benefit of society.
+In 2000, he helped found Carbon Nanotechnologies Inc. to produce buckytubes for the benefit of society.

 Join the conversation